Kim Warren on Strategy

 ... and REALLY use it!
 Unlike your old KPI system, your digital twin model will show you how the business will likely behave and perform into the future.
 That scenario will reflect assumptions about how key items like price, customer win/loss rates, hiring etc. will change into the future.
 So now you can vary those assumptions and test alternative future decisions, before landing on what exactly is best to do.

-Now you can move on to step 4 – build the digital-twin explanations for how numbers of customers, staff, intermediaries, product range/functionality, capacity and other factors have interacted and changed over time.
+Now you move on to step 4 - build the digital-twin explanations for how numbers of customers, staff, intermediaries, product range/functionality, capacity and other factors have interacted and changed over time.
+(Here, the customer win-rate is caused by our sales calls, after allowing for continuing calls on existing customers.
+The customer loss-rate is caused by our service quality, which reflects the balance between the elevators we need to service and the capacity of engineers to give that service.)

 This process will give you the few additional causal structures needed to complete the high-level digital twin model.
 Commonly, these pieces include: